Saints coast to win over valiant Leigh

 Welsby added another try after the break, Adam Sidlow's try kept the visitors in it, but Sione Mata'utia added points on the board for Saints.

-Lachlan Coote, Joe Batchelor and Lewis Dodd all crossed over to round off victory for St Helens late on.
+Lachlan Coote, Joe Batchelor and Lewis Dodd all crossed to round off victory for St Helens late on.

 Leigh came into the match off the back of a morale-boosting first win of the season after overcoming Salford Red Devils on Sunday.

-The Centurions, who have lacked form through the season, now move ever closer to relegation back to the Championship following their 17th defeat of the campaign.
+The Centurions, who have struggled throughout the season, move ever closer to relegation back to the Championship following their 17th defeat of the campaign.

-It was a difficult start for the visitors, however, as the talismanic Grace crossed over to get Saints going.
+It was a difficult start for the visitors, however, as the talismanic Grace crossed to get Saints going.

-In the second half, there was bad news for St Helens as Jonny Lomax limped off but Welsby shone yet again for the hosts as he set up Batchelor's late score.
+In the second half there was bad news for St Helens as Jonny Lomax limped off but Welsby shone yet again for the hosts as he set up Batchelor's late score.

 Despite the scoreline, it was at times a spirited performance from Leigh, who stand on the verge of an immediate return to the second tier.